Projeto-Pindorama/mitzune/README.txt

-# Mitzune[1] - chroot environments, for poor lads who don't have VMX support on
+# Mitzune - chroot environments, for poor lads who don't have VMX support on
 # their processors
-This is just a prototype that i'm using to test Copacabana Linux on my PC via chroot(8) since i don't have support to VMX in my low-end 10-year-old processor.
+This is just a prototype that I'm using to test Copacabana Linux on my PC via chroot(8) since I don't have support to VMX in my low-end 10-year-old processor.
 Yeah, fuck you Intel, People's Republic of China, TSMC and modern car manufacturers.
 And fuck you too, Brazil gov't.
 I don't deserve being smashed by taxes and inflation and don't getting any nearly decent state services back.

-So while i can't afford a new laptop, i will use this.
+So while I can't afford a new laptop, I will use this.
 If this succeeds, i will remake it in Go, with faggotries like JSON for configu ration et cetera.
 And because Shell is fucking ugly.